Abel C. Martin: Personal life

 In 1864 Martin married Clara Barnes of Portland, Maine, the daughter of Phinehas Barnes.
 They had only one child, a daughter born in 1865, who died at the age of two.

 Clara Martin was a proponent of women's education, and from the 1870s until her death in 1886 she was principal of the Otis Place School, a girl's preparatory school.

-He was buried in Evergreen Cemetery in Portland, where much of his wife's family were also buried.

 Legacy

 Like Gilman, Martin took on students who aimed to practice architecture.
 Of these, the most prominent would be Henry F. Starbuck, who was in his office from 1867 to 1872.
 Additionally, in 1874 Robert Gould Shaw (a cousin of the Civil War officer of the same name) was in his office, though he soon left to join his brother's architectural practice, G. R. & R. G. Shaw.

 Martin's First Church in Cambridge is one of his largest surviving works, and has been cited for its quality by writers such as Henry-Russell Hitchcock in his study of H. H. Richardson and his influences, and by Keith N. Morgan in his survey of the architecture of metropolitan Boston.